zsivine/zsivine.github.io/about.md

 title: About Me
 permalink: /about/
 ---
-I am currently a staff machine learning researcher at the Computer Vision team of Qualcomm AI Research.
-In July 2017, I finished my PhD in Mathematics from the University of California, Irvine, with advisor Prof. Jack Xin.
-I started my academic career in mathematics, with a Bachelor's degree in Applied Mathematics and then a Master's degree of Computational Mathematics from Shandong University, China.
-Previously, I did internships in Black Knight Financial Services and in data scientist team of Zillow.
-During my PhD study, I joined a research project cooperated with Qualcomm computer vision team.
-After graduation, I joined that group to continue my research:  applied mathematics and optimization on the Edge devices.
+I am currently a staff machine learning researcher with the Computer Vision team at Qualcomm AI Research.
+In July 2017, I earned my PhD in Mathematics from the University of California, Irvine, under the guidance of Prof. Jack Xin.
+My academic journey began with a Bachelor's in Applied Mathematics, followed by a Master's in Computational Mathematics from Shandong University, China.
+During my studies, I interned at Black Knight Financial Services and the data science team at Zillow.
+While pursuing my PhD, I collaborated on a research project with Qualcomm's computer vision team, which led me to join the group after graduation.
+My research now focuses on Segmentations, Detections, Foundation models, Multi-modality AI and Optmiation on Edge-AI and Hybrid-AI.

 <br>